-Multilateral organisations wishing to be added to the TOSSD multilateral organisations list in accordance with their respective charters and governing bodies' concurrence should request their inclusion to the institution governing the TOSSD measurement framework.29 Once the institution governing TOSSD verifies compliance with the established criteria for inclusion, they will be added to the list, provided that they commit to reporting their sustainable development related outflows to the TOSSD reporting body on an annual basis.
+Multilateral organisations willing to be added to the TOSSD multilateral organisations list can request their inclusion to the institution governing the TOSSD measurement framework.
+Once the institution governing TOSSD verifies compliance with the established criteria for inclusion, they will be added to the list, provided that they commit to reporting their sustainable development related outflows to the TOSSD reporting body on an annual basis.

-28 Specific criteria for the organisations contributing to global public goods have not yet been established and will be developed together with the global public goods pillar in 2018-2019.
+26 Specific criteria for the organisations contributing to global public goods have not yet been established and will be developed together with the global public goods pillar in 2018-2019.

-29 At the time of writing, the TOSSD governance arrangements are not yet defined.
+27 At the time of writing, the TOSSD governance arrangements are not yet defined.
 An interim procedure should be put in place until a formal body is designated to oversee the TOSSD Statistical framework.